 JEDDAH CORNICHE CIRCUIT

 The track layout for the inaugural Saudi Arabian Grand Prix was unveiled on 18th March 2021.
-The Jeddah Corniche Circuit is designed by Hermann Tilke, and will be situated on the Jeddah Corniche.
-It is expected to be the fastest street circuit in Formula, with an average speed of over 250km/h.
-Race organisers say that the circuit – which has 27 turns set out over 6.175km – will prioritise overtaking, rather than scenic views.
-The race will take place at night.
-The Grand Prix weekend will also see Formula 2 race at the circuit for the first time.
-It will be the penultimate meeting of the 2021 season.
+The Jeddah Corniche Circuit is designed by Hermann Tilke, and is situated on the Jeddah Corniche.
+It is the fastest street circuit in Formula 1, with an average speed of over 250km/h.
+Race organisers say that the circuit – which has 27 turns set out over 6.175km – prioritises overtaking, rather than scenic views.
+The race takes place at night.

 Formula 1’s presence in Saudi Arabia has been criticised due to the country’s human rights record.
 Amid accusations of “sports-washing” by Amnesty International UK, F1 defended their new race with a spokesperson saying: “For decades, F1 has worked hard to be a positive force everywhere it races, including economic, social, and cultural benefits.”